May 1, 2026>

 If a candidate has a surplus and they or their spouse has made contributions to the campaign, the candidate may (after the campaign period ends but before filing the financial statement) refund themselves or their spouse as long as the amount does not exceed the less of the contributions made or the surplus.

-Following any refunds, the clerk will hold the monies in trust until after the compliance audit period has ended (approximately July 2023).
+Following any refunds, the Clerk will hold the monies in trust until after the compliance audit period has ended (approximately July 2027).
 Once the audit period has been completed, the surplus amount will become the property of the municipality.

 Section 88.22(1)(a) of the MEA provides that “A candidate shall ensure that, no contributions of money are accepted or expenses incurred unless one or more campaign accounts are first opened at a financial institution exclusively for the purposes of the election campaign”.